mkoncek/javapackages-validator/README.md

 This tool is used for checking existing .rpm packages against various criteria.

+## Building

+Requires OpenJDK 11.

+Running

+	mvn package

+will compile the project and generate a tarball containing dependencies.

+## Usage

+After packaging the project extract files:

+	tar -xf target/assembly-${version}.tar.gz

+Run the executable `.jar` file:

+	java -jar ./assembly-${version}/validator-${version}.jar [OPTIONS]

+### Command line options

+Traditional help with `-h`, `--help`.

+#### Mandatory

+Path to the configuration file is provided by the `-c`, `--config` flag.
+More to configuration in the next sections.

+The list of `.rpm` files to validate can be provided one of these ways:

+* Specify the file paths directly using the `-f`, `--files` flag.

+* Specify a file which names the validated files (one file path per line) by using the `-i`, `--input` flag.

+* Stream the file paths separated by new line through the standard input at the program invocation.

+		./generator | java -jar validator.jar

+#### Optional

+The text output is written to the standard output or, if provided by `-o`, `--output` into the provided file.

+For colored output it is possible to set the `-r`, `--color` flag.

+For more detailed output which shows which checks failed or succeeded there is the `-v`, `--verbose` flag.

+In order to print only failed checks the `-n`, `--only-failed` flag can be specified.

 ## Configuration

 The configuration file is an XML file.